martinvirtel/sumarissims-dades/README.md

 ## Persisting code and ipynb files

-Put all files in the directory work/ that is mirrored locally.
+Put all files in the directory `work/` inside the Jupyter server.
+It is mirrored locally.